Ha3ar6ous/h4ck4demy-frontend/README.md

 ##  Purpose

-The purpose of H4ck4demy is to empower users—especially in India—with practical cybersecurity knowledge.
+The purpose of H4ck4demy is to empower users especially in India : with practical cybersecurity knowledge.
 By blending education with gamification, the platform aims to:
 - Raise awareness about online threats and safe practices.
 - Teach password hygiene, safe browsing, and digital identity protection.
 - Encourage healthy competition and continuous learning through leaderboards and achievements.

+## Real Purpose
+College ka miniproject hai isliye bana rha hu, thats it :(

 ---